Bachelor of Science, Athletic Training

 Admission decisions: By the end of June – decision letters to all applicants will be sent by mail no later than July 4th.

 Students seeking admission vary in the ways they meet our requirements.
 To ensure consistency in the way grade point averages (GPAs) are calculated, the following guidelines apply:

-A prerequisite GPA of the required twenty-five
+- A prerequisite GPA of the required twenty-five

 sixty (60) undergraduate credit hour GPA will reflect the more recent grade if

 Grade point averages are calculated to reflect most current academic performance and to allow applicants to influence their GPAs by taking additional courses in areas that will enhance their performance in the curriculum.